Zobee/DevDex/Typescript/README.md

   ]
 }
 ```
+Alternatively, use tsc --init to generate a tsconfig file
 3. Create a src directory, and within it, create an index.ts file
 4. Write some code.
 5. Compile that code into JS using the ```tsc``` command from the root directory.